grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ],
 ```

-Now in the configuration page, we should ask the user to populate this `apiUrl`, and Grafana will use that value when calling this endpoint.
+The configuration page should ask the user to populate this `apiUrl`.
+Grafana uses the `apiUrl` value when calling this endpoint.

-Here's an example of how your configuration form might look like
+Here's an example of a configuration form:

 ```typescript title="src/ConfigEditor.tsx"
 export function ConfigEditor(props: Props) {